 The natural entry point for improving MCH in Indonesian communities is through the community health post (posyandu) and its community health volunteers (kaders).
 SurfAid supports 25 community health posts in 3 sub-districts in remote islands in Indonesia.

 Each of the 3 sub districts have a public health centre that employs medically trained health professionals.
 The staff from these facilities are meant to visit remote communities monthly to deliver community health services, assisted by local community health volunteers.
 The community health posts focus on health issues relating to mothers, children and pregnant women.

-There is a direct correlation between poor health post services and high levels of isolation and poverty, which SurfAid aims to remedy.
-Working to improve community health posts so that they provide the highest quality of services is SurfAid’s objective.
-In Indonesia, the government calls these posts 'Mandiri', with all community health clinics marked based on the quality of care being rendered.
+There is a direct correlation between poor health post services and high levels of isolation and poverty.
+SurfAid aims to remedy this negative trend by working to improve community health posts so that they provide the highest quality of services.
+In Indonesia, the government calls these high quality health posts mandiri (in English: ‘Independent’).

-Training and coaching on mother and child health issues:
+Monthly training and coaching on mother and child health issues

 SurfAid is implementing an overarching mother and child health program across remote villages in Indonesia, where simultaneous projects are targeting access to clean water and improved food security.